elg0nz/ReefNG/README.md

+> :warning: **Warning**: This is pre-pre alpha software.
+It's not even ready for testing.

  # ReefNG: Universal Messaging Platform

  ReefNG is a provider-agnostic solution that allows supporting complex interactions with messaging providers in an unified way.